Lindsey Wilson, Graduate Staff Assistant, GO-MAP, and PhD candidate, Education

 - Licensed Child and Youth Therapist, LLW Counseling

-When Lindsey Wilson started working as a Graduate Student Assistant with Graduate Opportunity and Minority Achievement Program (GO-MAP), it was the third year in her doctoral program.
+When Lindsey Wilson started working as a Graduate Staff Assistant with Graduate Opportunity and Minority Achievement Program (GO-MAP), it was the third year in her doctoral program.
 She had been working full-time in addition to her graduate studies and missing out on opportunities to bond with her cohort.
 “I had been navigating my academic journey in a silo”,” she says.
 “A piece of me was missing.”

 For Lindsey, connecting with GO-MAP and hearing the stories of her peers re-energized her spirits.

 Now in her fourth (and hopefully, she says, her final) year, working with GO-MAP has been a vital part of Lindsey’s graduate school career.
 While her Graduate Student Assistantship is an important piece of her funding, the position “goes beyond funding,” she says.
 “It’s socially and emotionally supportive in a way that will always be with me.”

 “This is my family,” she says of GO-MAP, “and I don’t use that word lightly.
 From the GO-MAP staff, you can actually feel the love, the genuine caring.”